 - If you want to enable Hyper-V via Settings, navigate to Apps and Features > Programs and Features > Turn Windows Features on or off > select Hyper-V.

-Just in case Hyper-V fails to work as expected, we recommend checking our wide collection of troubleshooting guides.
-These articles will save you precious time and they’ll help you to quickly solve your Hyper-V issues.
+Just in case this tool fails to work as expected, we recommend checking our Hiper-V Troubleshooting section.
+These articles will spare your time and help you to quickly solve all the issues.